-- 600 cfm requires 6 feet. - 900 cfm requires 7 feet.
+- 900 cfm requires 6 feet. - 1200 cfm requires 7 feet.

 The inner cone and cone ring are glued in place.
-Make sure a multi-purpose contact adhesive, such as 3M no. 10 neoprene contact adhesive or equal, is available.
+Make sure a multi-purpose contact adhesive, such as 3M[®] no. 10 neoprene contact adhesive or equal, is available.

-It is easier to replace or install liners if the 600 reclaimer is detached from the cabinet and the 900 reclaimer is detached from the hopper and leg assembly.
+It is easier to replace or install liners if the reclaimer is detached from the hopper and leg assembly.
 Doing so provides a flat surface for the reclaimer to sit.

-BNP reclaimers weigh between 100 lbs and 150 lbs, depending on the size.
+BNP reclaimers weigh between 150 lbs and 250 lbs, depending on the size.
 When installing or removing the reclaimer it must be adequately supported and secured to appropriate lift equipment.
 Failure to secure and use proper lift device can result in injury or death.
 When using a ladder to service the reclaimer, make sure it is approved for the application and that appropriate fall protection is used.
 Failure to use appropriate ladder and fall protection can result in injury.

-- 7.9.1 Remove the flex hoses from the reclaimer inlet and outlet. - 7.9.2 Remove the reclaimer - 600 reclaimer: Remove the hopper from the bottom of the reclaimer.
-First remove the rear, hard to reach bolts making it easier to support the hopper while removing the easily accessible bolts. - Remove the reclaimer side-mount bolts and remove the reclaimer from the back of the cabinet. - 900 reclaimer: Remove the reclaimer from the hopper and leg assembly. - 7.9.3 Set the reclaimer top-side-up on a clean, flat, and level surface. - 7.9.4 Remove the reclaimer inlet-pipe adaptor. - 7.9.5 Remove the bolts and nuts securing the reclaimer top and then remove the top (and top liner if the reclaimer is currently lined). - 7.9.6 If the reclaimer is currently unlined, begin at the installation note preceding Paragraph 7.9.12. - 7.9.7 Remove the top liner and cylinder liner: Grind the tack welds from the bottom of the cylinder liner that secure the liner to the tube, then slide the cylinder liner and top liner off the inner tube. - 7.9.8 Remove the nuts and washers located along the right side of the inlet and remove the inlet baffle through the top of the reclaimer.
+- 7.9.1 Remove the flex hoses from the reclaimer inlet and outlet. - 7.9.2 Remove the reclaimer body from the hopper and leg assembly. - 7.9.3 Set the reclaimer top-side-up on a clean, flat, and level surface. - 7.9.4 Remove the reclaimer inlet-pipe adaptor. - 7.9.5 Remove the bolts and nuts securing the reclaimer top and then remove the top (and top liner if the reclaimer is currently lined).

-- 7.9.9 Remove the screws holding the inlet-side liner and inlet-top liner and remove both liners from the reclaimer inlet. - 7.9.10 The wall liner is held in place with self-drilling screws; from the outside of the reclaimer, remove the screws and lift the wall liner from the top of the reclaimer. - 7.9.11 Inner cone liners and cone-ring liners are glued onto the inner cone.
+- 7.9.6 If the reclaimer is currently unlined, begin at the installation note preceding Paragraph 7.9.12. - 7.9.7 Remove the top liner and cylinder liner: Grind the tack welds from the bottom of the cylinder liner that secure the liner to the tube, then slide the cylinder liner and top liner off the inner tube. - 7.9.8 Remove the nuts and washers located along the right side of the inlet and remove the inlet baffle through the top of the reclaimer. - 7.9.9 Remove the screws holding the inlet-side liner and inlet-top liner and remove both liners from the reclaimer inlet. - 7.9.10 The wall liner is held in place with self-drilling screws; from the outside of the reclaimer, remove the screws and lift the wall liner from the top of the reclaimer. - 7.9.11 Inner cone liners and cone-ring liners are glued onto the inner cone.
 Pull off the liners to remove them. - 7.9.12 Remove all old caulking and adhesive from the weldment.

-Installation Note: The numbers in parentheses (-) shown in Figure 29 and in their applicable paragraphs show the recommended order of installation.
+Installation Note: The numbers in parentheses (-) shown in Figure 30 and their applicable paragraphs show the recommended order of installation.
 When installing the liners, make sure that seams are aligned.
 The final assembly must be smooth and free of protrusions, edges, and gaps.
 Any edges will disrupt the air flow, causing wear and affecting the reclaimer's media cleaning efficiency.